 There are a number of TV shows that I go to for comfort.
 One of which is Scrubs, a US sitcom that aired between 2001 and 2010.
-I saw recently that the 17th March marks 11 years since the last ever episode of the show aired, so I thought I’d take a moment to look back on some of my favourite episodes over the years.
+In October 2021, it marks 20 years since the first episode aired.
+So, what better way to celebrate than to look back on some of my favourite episodes?

 All About Scrubs